alpiazza13/kite_answers/answers/README.md

 # kite_answers
-Most of the how-to Python answers I wrote while working for Kite.com
+This repository contains all of the how-to Python answers I wrote while working for Kite.com.
+I also reviewed hundreds of asnwers written by other authors, but those are not here.